Exactly Hittable Interval Graphs

 Our proof is based on the structural properties of a path $P$ in $G$, the construction of which is presented in Algorithm \ref{algo:constructP}.
 The structural properties of path $P$ are proved as lemmas later in the section.

-\textbf{Outline of Algorithm \ref{algo:constructP} :}
+\subsection{Outline of Algorithm \ref{algo:constructP}:}

 We construct an induced path $P$ which contains a minimal set of vertices from graph $G$.
 The vertices in path $P$ are selected such that every maximal clique in $\mathcal{O}$ has a non-empty intersection with path $P$.
-Further, we incrementally construct a clique cover of the given graph by taking the clique cover of the closed neighborhood each of the individual vertices in $P$.
+Further, we incrementally construct a clique cover of $G$ by taking the clique cover of the closed neighbourhood of each of the individual vertices in $P$.